5 Mistakes People Make When Choosing a Domain Name

 The “radio test” simply asks if someone will know how to spell your domain name if you tell someone the name at a bar or they hear it over the radio.
 Domains that have cute spellings or are missing letters are difficult for people to remember and type correctly.
 To see if your domain passes this test, call five friends and tell them the name.
 Can they spell it?

 An episode of NBC’s 30 Rock made fun of website names that mean one thing but sound like another.
-In a 2011 episode, Jenna Maroney (Jane Krakowski) named a web site JennasSide.com.
+In a 2011 episode, Jenna Maroney (Jane Krakowski) named the website JennasSide.com.
 Liz Lemon (Tina Fey) pointed out that it sounds like a completely different (and unfortunate) word when spoken.

 2. The domain says something different.